ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-vpc-infrastructure.md

     |-------------------|---------------|-------------|--------------|-------------------------------------------------------|
     |ALL                |CIDR Block     |0.0.0.0/0    |n/a           |Allow all connections initiated from the hosts         |
     {: class="simple-tab-table"}
-    {: caption="Table 6.
-Overview of outbound security group rules for the internet services host" caption-side="bottom"}
+    {: caption="Overview of outbound security group rules for the internet services host" caption-side="bottom"}
     {: #outboundsecuritygroup-internetserviceshost}
     {: tab-title="Outbound security group rules"}
     {: tab-group="Internet-services-host-security-group-rules"}